Show-Me Institute: Health care

 The institute is skeptical of socialized medicine and has criticized the Affordable Care Act.
 Researchers have written in support of block-granting Medicaid and proposals that would financially incentivize non-long term care beneficiaries to shop for services and voluntarily leave the program.
 The institute has also written against certificate of need laws and in support of health savings accounts, direct primary care, licensure reform and insurance market deregulation.

 Government transparency

 Researchers have supported the expanded use of digital recording, including video and online streaming, of government hearings, including the allowance of outside recording devices when government organs decline to record proceedings themselves.
 Researchers have also advocated for greater local government transparency, particularly for spending records of municipal, county, and special taxing districts.

 Education

 Researchers have supported a variety of school choice initiatives, including education savings accounts, support for charter schools, and greater flexibility in merit pay for high performing teachers.
+Researchers also introduced a "Missouri Parents' Bill of Rights," with a focus on curricular and spending transparency.